 CEO Statement of Support for the Women’s Empowerment Principles

 As a business leader, Mersed expresses his support for advancing equality between women and men any chance he gets, both in words and in action.
 Mistral has one of the highest rates of female employees in the country among IT companies.
-In this pdf document, see the 7 step that you can take to advance and empower women like Mistral.
+In this PDF document, see the 7 steps that you can take to advance and empower women like Mistral.